rahul-c1/machine-learning/projects/capstone/capstone_proposal.md

 The datasets required to conduct the analysis are available at [Lending Club](https://www.lendingclub.com/info/download-data.action) where the data has been broken down by both Accepted and Rejected as well as origination year/quarter of the loan originations.

 * __Time Period__ : The loan level data is available starting from 2007 until 2017 broken by years and quarters.
-* __Attributes__ : As a quick overview, it appears that there are more than 100 attributes available including credit history for the borrower, funding amount, origination dates and interest rate.
+* __Attributes__ : As a quick overview, it appears that there are close to 145 attributes available including credit history for the borrower, funding amount, origination dates and interest rate.
+* __Number of Borrowers__ : We will make use of the loan files which consists of 200,000 borrowers

-We will take these dataset into consideration by breaking them into training set, validation set for hyper-parameter tuning and both a test set as well as out of time test set to see the effectiveness of our model over long term.
+	* We will take these dataset into consideration by breaking them into training set, validation set for hyper-parameter tuning and both a test set as well as out of time test set to see the effectiveness of our model over long term.
+The distribution of train, validation and test set will be kept at 85%, 15% and 15% respectively.
+	* To ensure that our models are robust over time, we will also make use of out of time sample, this is the data that will not be used to train the model.
+	* We will exclude any attributes that are not available at the time of loan approval.
+	* There are several ways to handle class imbalance, specifically oversampling of the minority class, undersampling of majority class but these approaches can affect bias.
+Hence, we will first try not to perform such operations and if model performance needs to be improved, one of these techniques will be applied to improve model performance.

 * __Software__ : I will be making use of open source language R which has been leading statistical computing for over 20 years with over 10,000 libraries.